 Looking to escape to a tropical paradise?
 Honeymoon Island State Park in Pinellas County, west of Dunedin, FL, is a dream come true.
 With white sandy beaches and lush vegetation, this idyllic paradise is calling your name.

 At Honeymoon Island State Park, travelers can choose from 4 miles of beaches.
 Oasis Beach is one of the most popular, a real coastal wonder with gentle waves and crystalline waters.
-North Beach is a great option for seashell gathering.
-But, if you’re traveling with a four-legged friend, Dog Beach is the top spot.
+North Beach is a great option for gathering seashells.
+But if you’re traveling with a four-legged friend, Dog Beach is the top spot for visitors.

 Caladesi Island is also accessible from Honeymoon Island State Park.
 A 15-minute boat or ferry ride will get you there.
 The ferry service runs at regular intervals throughout the day.